 Local Fishermen’s BBQ (Kendwa & Nungwi Beaches)

-If you are a seafood lover, then visit the northern beaches of Zanzibar, such as Nungwi and Kendwa, where local fishermen grill fresh fish, squid, prawns, and octopus right on the beach.
+If you love seafood, visit the northern beaches of Zanzibar, where local fishermen grill fresh catches such as fish, prawns, and octopus right on the beach.

 Final Verdict

-Zanzibar’s food is a delightful mix of flavours influenced by its history and the many cultures that have visited the islands.
-From spicy rice dishes to sweet treats, there is something for everyone to enjoy.
-So, when you visit Zanzibar, be sure to try these dishes and experience the rich culinary traditions of Spice Island.
+Zanzibar’s food offers a delightful mix of flavours influenced by its rich history and diverse cultures.
+From spicy rice dishes to sweet coconut treats, there’s something for every palate.

 FAQs